Sarada-Devi-Yerubandi/Talk-Bananaaa/README.md

 # Talk-Bananaaa
-### This is CLI app which translates english language to minions language using API.
+### This is a CLI app which translates english language to minions language using API.